palavatv/palava-portal/README.md

 [palava.tv](https://palava.tv) is simplistic video communication with your friends and colleagues from within your web browser.
 It is build on top of the [WebRTC](https://webrtc.org/) technology.
 No registration or browser plugin required.

-Please see the [palava repository](https://github.com/palavatv/palava) for an overview of palava and report issues there.
+See [palavatv/palava](https://github.com/palavatv/palava) for an overview of all parts of palava.tv.

 The palava portal is the single-page web application which runs palava.
 It is built using the [palava client](https://github.com/palavatv/palava-client), the [React](https://facebook.github.io/react/) JavaScript library, and compiled for the web by [Middleman](http://middlemanapp.com/).

+**This application is not part of the palava.tv stack, anymore**

+It was replaced by [palavatv/palava-web](https://github.com/palavatv/palava-web).

 ## Setup